START – Apple News Only Block

 Lawyers for the youth argued the Ontario government dropped the emission reduction targets and replaced them with weaker ones when the province repealed the cap and trade program.

 The youths’ case was heard and dismissed by the Superior Court in September 2022.
-Last month, the Ontario Court of Appeal ordered a new hearing, finding the case was incorrectly dismissed because the court had mischaracterized the youths’ argument.
+Two years later, in October 2024, the Ontario Court of Appeal ordered a new hearing, finding the case was incorrectly dismissed because the court had mischaracterized the youths’ argument.

 The case is a first for Canada in many ways.
 It is the first to connect climate action to charter rights.
 It is the first to legally challenge a government’s emissions target.
 And if it succeeds, it will be the first case in North America to force a government to meet higher emissions reduction targets than the ones it sets.